BillyZhong/cs/algorithms/mergesort/README.md

 linear sorting algorithm compares the first index of both arrays being merged and places the lesser one first into the new array, moving the sub-array up.
-The algorithm requires the copying back and forth between the original array and a temporary array.
+The algorithm requires the copying back and forth between the original array and a temporary array
 ## Divide (Recursion)
 The recursion function calls on itself, dividing the array or each subarray into two arrays each time.
 It calculates the middle between the low and high